 Page 11 of the assessment plan states 'The independent assessor's role is restricted to asking set questions' however, it also states 'During this method, the independent assessor must combine questions from the EPAO's question bank and those generated by themselves in line with the EPAO's training and standardisation process'.
-Therefore, Highfield's approach to this is that Highfield will allow assessors to use a mix of questions from the question bank and their own questions.
+Therefore, Highfield's approach to this is that Highfield will allow assessors to use a mix of questions from the questions.
 Highfield will develop a question bank of sufficient size, and guidance on how to tailor these questions as appropriate to the apprentice.